fixm-ccb/fixm-user-manual-4.3.0/docs/general-guidance/references-to-published-aeronautical-information.md

 different degree of precisions for lat/long, leading to small variations of the position information.
-The supplementary fields shall be used for disambiguation purposes only (i.e. plausibility checks based on position and navaid service type) in case of duplicate/triplicate/…
+The supplementary fields shall be used for disambiguation purposes only (i.e. plausibility checks based on position and navaid service type) in case of duplicates/triplicates/…

-### OPTION 3 - Minimum reference with supplementary AIXM pointer
+### OPTION 3 - Minimum Reference with Supplementary AIXM Pointer

 *(OPTION 3 = OPTION 1 + supplementary hypertext reference)*

 Option 3 corresponds to Option 1 with an additional hypertext reference as described in chapter [Generic hypertext references](#generic-hypertext-references).

-### OPTION 4 - Complete reference
+### OPTION 4 - Complete Reference

 *(OPTION 4 = OPTION 2 + OPTION 3)*